 Preparing the Cucumbers & Veggies

-- Dice veggies.
+- Begin making your sweet pickle relish recipe by dicing the veggies.
 (How finely you dice your veggies will depend on how fine you like your relish.
 Keep them chunky or mince them – whatever you prefer.)

 - After dicing your cucumbers and other veggies to your preferred size, you will salt them to draw out the moisture.
 To do this, place the veggies in a colander over a bowl and mix them with a little salt.